Board of Directors

 John Williams and his wife Ellie live in Clarkston and actively attend Our Lady of the Lakes Parish.

 John was a member of the board of trustees of Everest Academy from its inception until 1997.
-The four Williams children all attended Everest for grade school through the 8th grade.
+The four Williams children all attended Everest for grade school through the 8thgrade.
 (Everest Collegiate did not exist at that time.)
 The two sons extended their Regnum Christi school education one year at Dublin Oak boarding school in Ireland and the two girls received high school Regnum Christi formation at Immaculate Conception Academy in Rhode Island.
-The Williams’ oldest daughter, Teresa, has been a consecrated woman of Regnum Christi for over 14 years and has worked at Regnum Christi schools in Ireland and Mexico.
+The Williams’ oldest daughter, Teresa, has been a consecrated woman of Regnum Christi since 2002 and has worked at Regnum Christi schools in Ireland and Mexico.

 John is a technology executive with 30 years’ experience in local software companies, including Compuware Corporation in Detroit, Micro Focus in Troy and ForeSee in Ann Arbor.
 He is currently Chief Technology Officer for Workforce Software, based in Livonia.
 John also served for ten years on the board of trustees and marketing and finance committees of The Wellness Plan, a $200 million, not-for-profit HMO.